COLLEGE OF APPLIED & NATURAL SCIENCES

 Dietetics has been ranked one of the 100 Best Jobs in the US News and World Report Rankings.
 The median annual wage for dietitians and nutritionists is $64,150.

 The field of dietetics and nutrition is growing at a rapid pace.
 Join our program for the opportunity to make a difference in the lives of many.
-Our graduates have a 100 percent registered dietitian exam pass rate for first-time takers among other Nutrition and Dietetics Undergraduate and Dietetic Internship Programs.
+Our graduates have a 96 percent registered dietitian exam pass rate, for testers within one year of first attempt, among other Nutrition and Dietetics Programs.